Markete17/Neuropaint/README.md

 <p align="justify">
   Neuropaint is a website for creating representations of neural networks of all kinds.
 It has a user interface with which you can edit and configure everything.
 Practice, create and edit the representation of your neural network!

+  Test the application clicking in this <a href="https://neuropaint.github.io/"link>.
 </p>

 <p align="center">